 Here’s why: stained cabinets have more natural color variation and character in their surfaces.
 This means that a few scratches or chips aren’t easy to see.
 At the same time, their painted counterparts may be initially more protected, but any slight blemish in the finish will show up once it’s there.

-The same can be said for dirt and dust.
+The same goes for dirt and dust.
 With painted cabinets, homeowners will notice pretty quickly when they need a good cleaning.
 This can actually help extend the life of the cabinets, since they remain clean and free of any potential stain hazards for long periods of time.

 Stained cabinets, however, don’t require as frequent cleaning just to stay looking fresh.
 So, while you may not have to wipe down your cabinets as often, dust, dirt, and grime sit on them for longer.
 This increases the risk of long-term damage or unwanted stains.